 The powerful African past recorded in history books play in stark contrast to the life of the vast majority of African slaves brought to the sub-continent and indeed to situation of the sidi/sheedi today.
 Most live on the fringes of society, often poor farmers and in remote villages, suffering from discrimination they receive little opportunity in modern day South Asia.

-However, this is slowly beginning to change as more gain access to higher education, they are beginning to form their own Societies and organisations, helping the development of their own communities but it is awareness of their communities, of their people, that they crave.
+However, this is slowly beginning to change as more gain access to higher education, they are beginning to form their own Societies and organizations, helping the development of their own communities but it is awareness of their communities, of their people, that they crave.
 They are proud of their African roots and those few aspects of African culture that has survived time especially in music and dance, is celebrated.

 But academia and modern media have largely ignored them, or rather never even known about them.
 Studies do exist and books have been written and certain media outlets have even visited their villages and celebrated this unique phenomenon of the existence of ‘African-villages’ in India but that is where it ends and the media moves on.